The biggest obstacle to treatment is knowing what triggers rosacea. It's important to catch these triggers before your rosacea gets worse.

 Caffeinated beverages like coffee and tea could cause flare-ups as well.
 To be safe, drinking water is the best way to keep your skin healthy.

-There a lot of rosacea triggers that seem almost uncontrollable.
+There are many rosacea triggers that seem almost uncontrollable.

 Extreme weather conditions are awful for rosacea.
 You want to stay out of the wind and cold and avoid prolonged exposure to sunlight.